 The Planet List provides an easy way to locate bodies in the solar system, and also has several special tools you can use to follow their path.
-To open or close the Planet List window, select Window->Planet List.
+To open or close the Planet List window, select Sky | Planet List or Window | Planet List.

 The window opens with a list of the planets.
-Night Sky Explorer dims the names of any planets that are not currently above the horizon, letting you know which planets are visible at the current time.
+Starry Night EDU dims the names of any planets that are not currently above the horizon, letting you know which planets are visible at the current time.